Write a little about yourself. Just a paragraph will do.

 there in 36 years!

-I also spent last Christmas on a cruise from L.A. to Ft.
-Lauderdale
+I also spent Christmas of 2014 on a cruise from L.A. to Ft.

-via the Panama Canal.
-It was fascinating and I met a lot of
+Lauderdale via the Panama Canal.
+It was fascinating and I met a lot

 I started working out in August of 2010 and have lost quite a bit